davidroche7/Football-Minutes-Beta2/README.md

 # Generate Prisma client (runs in postinstall too)
 npx prisma generate

-# (Temporary) start legacy dev servers
+# Start Vite dev server
 npm run dev

-# Upcoming flow: use vercel dev once API handlers move under /api
+# Optional: run `vercel dev` if you need local serverless endpoints
 ```

 The Vite dev server runs on **http://localhost:3000**.
-During the transition you may also need the Express dev server on **http://localhost:3001**; check `REBUILD-TODO.md` for progress on removing that dependency.
+For API testing, use `vercel dev` in a separate terminal to run the serverless functions locally.

 ### Default Credentials